mixxxdj/manual/source/chapters/advanced_topics.rst

 * Mac OS X: :file:`/Applications/Mixxx.app/Contents/Resources/keyboard/en_US.kbd.cfg`
 * Windows: :file:`<Mixxx installation directory>\\keyboard\\en_US.kbd.cfg`

-Depending on your systems language settings, Mixxx might use a different file as default, e.g. :file:`de_DE.kbd.cfg` for German or :file:`es_ES.kbd.cfg` for Spanish.
+Depending on your system's language settings, Mixxx might use a different file as default, e.g. :file:`de_DE.kbd.cfg` for German or :file:`es_ES.kbd.cfg` for Spanish.

-It is not recommended to modify the system-wide keyboard mapping file because all your changes can be lost if you uninstall or upgrade Mixxx.
+It is not recommended that you modify the system-wide keyboard mapping file because all your changes may be lost if you uninstall or upgrade Mixxx.
 Instead, copy the default mapping file to the following location:

 * Linux: :file:`~/.mixxx/Custom.kbd.cfg`